muyJason/Omora/README.md

 Omora Chrome extension.

+## ISidebar
+Each page displays a draggable rail on the right edge with buttons for Notes and Color Picker.
+The rail appears only in browsers that support the side panel API.
+Choosing a button opens the Omora side panel for that feature.

 ## Development
 The side panel UI is written in TypeScript.
 It presents a fixed rail on the right and a content shell on the left.
 A dynamic header is created in code with an `#om-title` span and `#om-close` button.
 Clicking close collapses the shell to leave only the rail visible and the collapsed state persists in `chrome.storage.local`.